noeltoivio/noeltoivio.github.io/trailmakers.md

 - Wrote the dialogue and designed the charming Master Sapo character.
 - Level design with good flow with focus on making an awe-inspiring first impression.
 - Took the whole experience from concept to final implementation.
+- Designed well-paced feature introductions outside of the tutorial to avoid front-loading information

 ## Balance and stat tweaking in a multiplayer context